viennaimprovisersorchestra.org

 The VIENNA IMPROVISERS ORCHESTRA focuses on creating conducted instant compositions.

 The praxis of Instant composition conducting relates to various concepts of structuring and organising sound in large ensemble improvisations; – ideas which have been originally developed by the like of f.i.
-Bruno Maderna, John Zorn or, above all, Lawrence D. ‘Butch’ Morris, whose method and praxis of ‘conduction’ not only inspired the VIO‘s Instant composition conducting, but has been used and developed by improvising orchestras worldwide.
+Bruno Maderna, John Zorn or, above all, Lawrence D. ‘Butch’ Morris, whose method of ‘conduction’ not only inspired the VIO‘s Instant composition conducting, but has been used and developed by improvising orchestras worldwide.

 Within an oscillating process musicians/ensemble and the instant composition conductor, create ad hoc compositions.

-Although the VIENNA IMPROVISERS ORCHESTRA works within a continuation of Butch Morris’ ‘conduction’ and has a remote relationship to Walter Thompson’s ‘soundpaining’, the VIO has developed its own practice (which is one of the reasons why Michael Fischer uses the term ‘instant composition conducting’):
+Although the VIENNA IMPROVISERS ORCHESTRA works within a continuation of Butch Morris’ ‘conduction’ and has a remote relationship to Walter Thompson’s ‘soundpaining’, the VIO has developed its own praxis (which is one of the reasons why Michael Fischer uses the term ‘instant composition conducting’):

 * absolute instant creation – not only by the ensemble, but also by the conductor: no preprepared or agreed-on parts, modules or designs

-* no rehearsals, except a short introductory explanation and trying out the hand signs, while adjusting to the acoustic space, prior to the concert on the same day – which is important especially for musicians who are participating the first time.
+* no rehearsals, except a short introductory explanation and trying out the hand-signs, while adjusting to the acoustic space, prior to the concert on the same day – which is important especially for musicians who are participating the first time.

 * the conducting is conveyed by a small vocabulary of about 15 hand signs only

-* the instant composition usually creates musical space for 40 – 50min
+* the instant composition usually creates musical space for 35 – 50min

-* within the course of an instant composition only a few hand signs are given
+* within the course of an instant composition only a few hand-signs are given

 “To bring together diverse musical positions in synergy, support the ensemble to go wherever the collectiv in the musical process wants to go and the texture and its sounds and forms show, is one of the challenges to create an inspired space where everyone is able to contribute her/his most creative ideas.”
 (M.F.)